Exercise 3: Assessing Accessibility to Vaccination Services#

 You have identified a number of health facilities equipped with a cold chain for vaccine storage.
 The goal now is to calculate how much of the population is within reasonable reach of these facilities, and how many people live beyond the accessible range.

-To do this, you will use the OpenRouteService (ORS) plugin in QGIS to generate travel-time isochrones around vaccination points, and then use WorldPop to estimate the population covered within each accessibility zone.
+To do this, you will generate travel-time surfaces around vaccination points and then use WorldPop data to estimate the population covered within each accessibility zone.
+This approach simplifies reality but provides a useful approximation of service coverage.

 Task 1: Opening the Project and Preparing the Data#